 Who is cheapest in Victoria?

-Prices based on average energy consumption figures from AER for five person household on the Citipower network in Melbourne.
+Prices based on average energy consumption figures from AER for three person household on the Citipower network in Melbourne.

 Our results suggest that Alinta Energy is currently cheaper than AGL by a considerable margin.
 Keep in mind, however, that you must pay your bills on time to receive Alinta’s 43% discount.
 If you tend to be tardy paying your bills, then it might be safer to opt for AGL’s Essentials.
 See how these retailers stack up to the rest of the competition in Canstar Blue’s electricity price comparison for Victoria.